infracost/docs/docs/features/cli_commands.md

     "vcsProvider": "github",
     // link to the repository
     "vcsRepoUrl": "https://github.com/infracost/infracost",
-    // The following metadata are only populated if Infracost was run as part of a pull request
+    // The following metadata are only populated if Infracost was run as part of a pull request.
     // name of the base branch that the pull request is being merged into "vcsBaseBranch": "main",
     // link to the pull request